byronu/smartcity-map-demo/README.md

 ## Overview

-SmartCity Dashboard is a full-stack geospatial application that:
+SmartCity Map is a full-stack geospatial application that:
 - Simulates real-time urban data. and connects to an API for real arrival data from the City of London.
 - Visualizes data on an interactive map.
 - Uses a robust FastAPI backend with a PostGIS-enabled PostgreSQL database.